ember-learn/guides-source/guides/release/models/index.md

 ## Models

-In Ember Data, each model is represented by a subclass of `Model` that defines the attributes, relationships, and behavior of the data that you present to the user.
+In EmberData, each model is represented by a subclass of `Model` that defines the attributes, relationships, and behavior of the data that you present to the user.